nchavez1/classes/class-03/README.md

         data = d3.json('https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/1.0_week.geojson');

-You may use 1. or 2. but you don't need to do both.
-Each produces a JavaScript Object `quakes` that corresponds to a GeoJSON "FeatureCollection".
+You may use either approach, but you don't need to do both.
+Each produces an identical JavaScript Object `data` that represents the GeoJSON "FeatureCollection".

-3. Create an array of earthquakes where each element in the array is a single GeoJSON feature:
+3. Create an `Array` of earthquakes, where each element in the `Array` is a single GeoJSON feature:

         quakes = data.features; // Array

-In this case, `data.features` is an `Array`
+In this case, `data.features` is the `Array`.

 A JavaScript `Array` is iterable, much like a Python `list`.
-Iterable manipulation is a common task when analyzing or visualizing data.
+Iterable manipulation is a common task when analyzing or visualizing data, and we'll use it to process the earthquakes.

 4. Create an array of earthquake Latitudes

         lats = quakes.map(function(d) { return d.geometry.coordinates[0]; });

-`Array.map()` creates a new array with the result of calling a function on every element in the array.
+    This expression uses `Array.map()` to create a new array with the result of calling a function on every element in the array.
-That function is the argument of `.map()`.
+    That function is the argument of `.map()`, namely,

+        function(d) {
+          return d.geometry.coordinates[0];
+        }

-Note: In JavaScript, you operate on an `Array` with `.map()`.
-In Python, the equivalent involves "list comprehensions".
+Note: In JavaScript, you operate on an `Array` with `.map()`, whereas the Python equivalent involves "list comprehensions".
+For example, in Python:
-For example,

         map(f, iterable)